A guide to accounting for credit card rewards

 Redeeming cashback in a lump sum

-In practice, businesses do not generally redeem cashback on individual transactions, but they will periodically redeem the cashback that they’ve accrued as a result of using a card as a lump sum.
+In practice, cardholders don’t generally redeem cashback on individual transactions, but they will periodically redeem the cashback that they’ve accrued as a lump sum.
 How might we think about this?

 The concept is no different: the lump sum of cashback is an aggregate discount on all the purchases that have been made on the card over time.